 There's been a quiet revolution in the railroad sector over the past decade.
 All the leading players, including CSX, have adopted precision scheduled railroading (PSR) management techniques.
 The strategy aims to run the same volumes while using fewer assets.
 PSR practitioners closely follow key metrics such as car velocity, terminal dwell, and train length to improve performance.

 CSX and the other railroads are key supply chain players.
-But they also have a role to play in alleviating some problems created by supply chain dislocations.
+However, they also have a role to play in alleviating some of the problems created by supply chain dislocations.
 For example, if Europe is phasing out Russian energy, then the U.S. has an opportunity to export energy through East Coast terminals.
 Similarly, U.S. railroads will benefit from a shift toward onshoring -- a move encouraged by the difficulties securing materials and components suffered by many companies since the pandemic hit.

 3. Old Dominion Freight Line

 One of the most respected names in trucking, Old Dominion is a specialist in the less-than-truckload (LTL) shipping industry.
 Whereas full-truckload (TL) shippers tend to deliver a truckload for one customer, LTL trucks can carry freight for multiple customers.
-That’s a key advantage in a supply chain crisis since myriad customers are willing to pay more money to ensure critical components are delivered.
+That's a key advantage in a supply chain crisis since many customers are willing to pay more money to ensure critical components are delivered.

 4. Trimble